 How long is my ESA letter valid for?

 Do you only write letters for dogs?

 No. We will write a letter certifying your need for an emotional support animal; we do not prescribe which animal that has to be.
-Note, however, that the laws permit airlines and landlords to refuse to accommodate “unusual” service animals, such as snakes, spiders, and others.
+Note, however, that the laws permit landlords to refuse to accommodate “unusual” service animals, such as snakes, spiders, and others.
 Please consult a lawyer if you think your support animal may fall into this category.

 Can I get an ESA evaluation online?

 Please note that in order for an ESA letter to be valid, it must be signed by a licensed mental health professional.
 These licenses operate by state, so you will need to be assessed by someone here in Maryland, or who has a Maryland license.

 What if I need more help/therapy?